 Qualified Business Income (QBI) – Sec.
 199A

 This is a big new topic for small business owners, including sole proprietors, landlords, partnerships, S-Corps, and many others.
 The basic idea is that small businesses can deduct up to 20% of net income before calculating the individual’s taxable income.
 For a “Specified Service Trade or Business” (SSTB), the deduction phases out for incomes above $157,500 (single/head of household) and $315,000 (married filing jointly).
-SSTB’s include consultants, actors, accountants, lawyers, health services, and other services dependent on reputation or skill.
+SSTB’s include businesses such as consultants, actors, accountants, lawyers, and health services.
 There are a variety of rules for how to handle taxpayers with multiple businesses.
 There are also adjustments based on capital gain income, wage expense, and various other issues.
 The deduction applies to rental property owners in some cases, but not all.

 Affordable Care Act